Cairi-S/Welcome-Foolish-Mortals/README.md

 - Play the game to set a high score, replay the game and get a lower score to ensure that the previous high score remains, replay the game and get a larger high score to make sure that the highest score is updated.
 Repeated multiple times.

+- Click the 'Play again' link to check it closes the modal and takes you back to the game page.

+*Win Modal*

+- Check that the win modal is triggered when the player's turn equals maxFlashes.

+- Click the 'Play again' link to check it closes the modal and takes you back to the game page.

 ADDITIONAL TESTING

-Throughout the project, I used Google Chrome's DevTools to test styling, features and script.
+Throughout the project, I used [Google Chrome's DevTools](https://developer.chrome.com/docs/devtools/) to test styling, features and script.

 Also, I have used the Lighthouse feature to check the site's performance, accessibility, best practice and SEO.
 At present on a laptop, the following are reported.